 Estimated drive time between the Lake Cumberland State Dock Marina and Somersplash is 35 minutes.

-If you are traveling with toddlers and tikes, you may want to plan to visit the Somersplash Water Park in Somerset which has 20 acres of safe family fun with slides and pools to accommodate all ages plus a giant wave pool.
+If you are traveling with toddlers and tikes, you may want to plan to visit the Somersplash Water Park in Somerset which has 20 acres of safe family fun activities, including slides and pools to accommodate all ages plus a giant wave pool.
 For seasonal dates/hours of operation and admission information visit their website http://www.cityofsomerset.com/services/new_wp/index.php or call (606) 679-7946.

 Estimated drive time between Lake Cumberland State Dock Marina and Mills Springs National Battlefield is 25 minutes.